 IRB Protocol Overview

-Researchers may use the "Protocol Template" below to type out and draft their protocol submission.
+Researchers may use the "Protocol Template" below to draft their protocol submission.
 Final versions of the protocols must be submitted via SPARCS.

 All protocols are managed in the SPARCS portal.
 You can view "user guides" on William & Mary's SPARCS webpage to learn about how to submit a protocol.